SAP-archive/teched2021-DAT260/README.md

 ## Requirements

-All necessary preparation steps are documented in our preparation reader.
-Get it here.
+All necessary preparation steps are documented in our [preparation reader](https://github.com/SAP-samples/teched2021-DAT260/blob/44a875fabf97c096634f1fbb6f04db4a568e6685/Dat260_Preparation%20Reader.pdf), which you can find in this repository.

 Here is what you need to prepare before the workshop starts to be able to follow along:

-- Follow the steps outlined in the [workshop preparation document](https://github.com/SAP-samples/teched2021-DAT260/blob/44a875fabf97c096634f1fbb6f04db4a568e6685/Dat260_Preparation%20Reader.pdf).
 - [Sign-up for the SAP HANA Cloud trial](https://www.sap.com/cmp/td/sap-hana-cloud-trial.html).
 - [Provision](https://developers.sap.com/tutorials/hana-cloud-mission-trial-2.html) a SAP HANA Cloud, SAP HANA database in trial.
 - Make sure your SAP HANA Cloud, SAP HANA database is running in your trial account.